kevinmartintech/sp_Develop/docs/findings/TableConventions.md

 If the row data in the table does not contain any ```NULL``` values you should assess setting the column to not 'Allow Nulls'.

-Null-ness does more than constraining the data, it factors in on performace optimizer decisions.
+Null-ness does more than constraining the data, it factors in on performance optimizer decisions.

 For data warehouses do not allow ```NULL``` values for dimensional tables.
 You can create a -1 identifier with the value of [UNKNOWN].
 This helps business analysts who might not understand the difference between INNER and OUTER JOINs exclude data in their TSQL queries.